sayahashemian/profiletheme/README.md

 - 🧪 Designing GAN architectures tailored for drug molecule generation
 - 🧬 Generating novel molecular structures with desired properties
 - 📈 Collaborating with domain experts to fine-tune GAN outputs for practical applications
-- 🧪 Evaluating the effectiveness of generated molecules through simulations and experiments

 This project merges my passion for deep learning with my interest in bioinformatics, offering a unique opportunity to contribute to innovative advancements in drug discovery.

 ## 📚 Education